SERVICE DOGS FOR FIRST RESPONDERS

 - To qualify for a Backup Buddy service dog, you must be capable of incorporating a dog into your life.
 You must be able to provide a stable, safe environment for our dog, as well as love, exercise and food.
 Most important, you must be willing to become more independent and to work with a highly trained four-legged companion.

-- Access the Backup Buddy application here.
+- Access the Backup Buddy application for individuals here.
+Access the Backup department application here.
 Send the completed application and all requested references to our office.

 - After reviewing your application, we will begin the process of interviewing you, speaking with your health care providers, and checking your references.